Rakesh9100/CalcDiverse/Calculators/Cricket-Calculator/README.md

 ## How to Use
 1. Open the `index.html` file in your web browser.
-2. Input the required values in the respective fi>
+2. Input the required values in the respective field.
 3. Click the "Calculate" button to get the result.

 ## Project Structure
-- `index.html`: The main HTML file containing the>
+- `index.html`: The main HTML file containing the basic structure.
-- `style.css`: Cascading Style Sheets for styling>
+- `style.css`: Cascading Style Sheets for styling.
-- `script.js`: JavaScript file containing the log>
+- `script.js`: JavaScript file containing the log.

 ## Styling
-The project has been styled using a light yellowi>
+The project has been styled using a light yellow.

 ## Contributing
-Feel free to contribute to the project by submitt>
+Feel free to contribute to the project.

 ## Screenshots
 ![IMG_20240124_153524](https://github.com/GarvVirmani/CalcDiverse/assets/131982472/df7244eb-8315-4413-87b0-24be443e006b)